emagar/elecRetrns/README.md

 -   `data/ayde2008-presentNayRegid.csv` = Nayarit's municipal demarcaciones vote returns since 2008.
 -   `code/ay.r` = script to manipulate *ayuntamiento* returns.
 -   `code/ayClean.r` = script used to clean *ayuntamiento* returns, should be unnecessary unless new data are added because output has been saved into csv file.
+-   `code/extract-state-yr-mu-returns.r` = script exports municipal coalition-aggregates election returns.
+Select one state and year to get csv file with votes received by each party across municipalities grouped in one column each.
 -   `data/dfdf1979-on.csv`
     -   **Citation for this dataset**: Eric Magar, Alejandro Trelles, Micah Altman, and Michael P. McDonald (2017) Components of partisan bias originating from single-member districts in multi-party systems: An application to Mexico, *Political Geography* 57(1):1-12.
 -   `data/dfdf1979-on.coalAgg.csv` = pre-processed version of the above so that coalition votes appear properly aggregated.